 Reasons for Hair Loss

-Hypothyroidism (thyroid with reduced functioning) or some other endocrine gland malfunction is also responsible for hair loss in men and women.
-Women suffer other hormone related problems that affect the hair cycle and can lead to hair loss, such as taking birth control pills, irregular menstruation, giving birth and going through menopause.
+Hypothyroidism (thyroid with reduced functioning) is also responsible for hair loss in men and women.
+Women suffer other hormone-related problems that affect the hair cycle and can lead to hair loss, such as taking birth control pills, having irregular menstruation, giving birth, and going through menopause.

-At times hair loss is caused due to illnesses.
+At times hair loss is caused by illnesses.
 Certain illnesses are likely to result in hair loss, especially if high body temperature is part of the symptoms.
 Anesthesia given during surgery can also cause hair loss.

 A common cause of hair loss is stress.
-Researchers are of the belief that during episodes of stress, the sensitivity of the skin towards the male hormone androgen increases, causing an aggravation of a pre-existing genetic hair loss problem.
+Researchers tend to agree that during episodes of stress, the sensitivity of the skin towards the male hormone androgen increases, which causes an aggravation of a pre-existing genetic hair loss problem.

-Telogen Effluvium (diffuse shedding of hair) is often influenced by severe levels of stress.
+Telogen Effluvium (diffused shedding of hair) is often influenced by severe levels of stress.
 Trichotillomania (pulling out of hair) and Alopecia Areata (patchy hair) have been associated with stress as well.

 The growth of the hair slows down due to undernourishment.
-Undernourishment results in a deficiency of fats, basic amino acids and vitamins that are important for the growth of healthy hair.
+Undernourishment results in a deficiency of fats, basic amino acids, and vitamins that are important for the growth of healthy hair.